marcialsandoval/MovementRecognizer/README.md

 ![ic_launcher_round](https://user-images.githubusercontent.com/61889565/92423972-d9ee7480-f137-11ea-9511-7e7b0b14fa6a.png)

 ## Summary
-MovementRecognizer is an Android OS project built to recognize human movements with the use of a Microsft Bands' 2 wrist bands' accelerometer and gyroscope values.
+MovementRecognizer is an Android OS project built to recognize human movements with the use of a Microsoft Bands' 2 wrist bands' accelerometer and gyroscope values.

 ## Configuration
 As a pre-requisite, ensure your Microsoft Band 2 is configured for use on your android device.